arjunguha/BigCodeBench-X/README.md

 ## Adding Support for a New Programming Language

+To support a new programming language, you will need to write a container that can run its code.
+However, you also need to decide what libraries should be available in the container.
+The best way to do this is to first generate completions for your language with some model.
+It may make the most sense to use what you think is the best model for your language.
+Use your text processing skills to extract the list of libraries that the model is trying to use.
+With that list, you can build a container that has those libraries installed.

-You should start by modifying an existing container.
+We recommend modifying an existing container.
 Look at the Julia container in `containers/jl` for an example that is well-documented.

 ## Constructing the Benchmark